 “My first job in 1963 was picking Blueberries on a blueberry farm in Bellevue, WA.
 I worked my way through college with this job.
 Now having recently purchased a small blueberry farm this course has provided me with the knowledge to begin successfully operating this farm.
 A lot has changed since then and this course has been invaluable to me.”

-Dr. Bernadine Strik is a Professor of horticulture and Extension Berry Crops Specialist at OSU and the Berry Crops Research Leader at the North Willamette Research and Extension Center.
-She has over 29 years of experience in research, teaching, and grower education at OSU and has served as an international berry crops consultant for more than 16 years.
+Dr. Strik has over 30 years of experience in research, teaching, and educational programs for commercial growers and home gardeners at OSU.
 Her research areas of focus include whole plant physiology, improving yield and quality, machine harvest efficiency, pruning, optimization of production systems, plant nutrition, and organic production systems in all berry crops.
 Bernadine belongs to many professional organizations and holds or has held many leadership positions.
 She has published over 200 scientific papers and many Extension materials and book chapters on berry crop production and physiology.
 Her educational and research programs are world renowned and she has received many awards for her achievements.
 Bernadine was elected a Fellow of the American Society for Horticultural Science, their highest honor, in 2007 and in 2014 she received the OSU Alumni Association Distinguished Professor Award.

-Dr. Chad Finn is a berry crop breeder at the USDA-ARS Horticultural Crops Research Unit (HCRU) in Corvallis, OR since 1993.
-The berry crop breeding program has been run collaboratively with OSU for over 100 years and has focused on developing berry crop cultivars for the Pacific Northwest industry; collecting, evaluating, and incorporating new useful germplasm from around the world into our breeding material; and working with genomicists to develop tools that will enhance the efficiency of the breeding program.
-Chad has released many commercial blackberry, raspberry, blueberry, and strawberry cultivars and has published over 200 research publications along with 30 book chapters and 38 extension publications.
+Dr. Chad Finn was the berry crop breeder at the USDA-ARS Horticultural Crops Research Unit in Corvallis, OR from 1993 until he passed away on December 17, 2019.
+The berry crop breeding program has been run collaboratively with OSU for over 100 years and has focused on developing berry crop cultivars for the Pacific Northwest industry; collecting, evaluating, and incorporating new useful germplasm from around the world into its breeding material; and working with genomicists to develop tools that will enhance the efficiency of the breeding program.
+Chad’s small fruit breeding program was nationally and internationally recognized and he released 51 blackberry, raspberry, blueberry, and strawberry cultivars and published over 200 research publications along with 30 book chapters and 38 extension publications over his 26 year career.
 Chad received Purdue University’s Department of Horticulture Distinguished Alumni Award in 2006; received the USDA-ARS’s National award for Superior Technology Transfer in 2009; was elected an ASHS Fellow in 2010; received ASHS’s Outstanding Cultivar Award in 2012; and was awarded the American Pomological Society’s Wilder Medal Award for outstanding service to horticulture in 2013.

 Dr. David Bryla is a Research Horticulturist at the USDA-ARS HCRU.
 He has over 25 years of experience in plant nutrition and water relations and has conducted studies on many different crops, including apples, peaches, citrus, tomatoes, lettuce, broccoli, peppers, onions, garlic, safflower, and wheat.
 His current research is focused on the water management of berry crops for irrigation, fertigation, frost protection, and evaporative cooling.
 He engages with stakeholders from the small fruit industry, as well as with the irrigation and fertilizer industries.